garrylachman/react-search-indexer/README.md

 # react-search-indexer
-React state indexer for better search

-This library is just pretent to be a alegent way to solve simple problem in a long way :)
+This library is just pretending to be an elegant way to solve a simple problem in a long way :)
-I can think about many ways to resolve this case, most of them better than this overkill solution - but still - i love all my children equally :) LOL
+I can think about many ways to resolve this case, most of them better than this overkill solution - but still - I love all my children equally :) LOL

 ### The Issue we try to solve
 #### The Problem
-In case we have state that holds a long array of objects and we want to performe a simple search using `filter`.
+In case we have a state that holds a long array of objects and we want to perform a simple search using `filter`.
-We have to check each key=value of the object or provide searchable keys - Its going to be ugly, messy & slow.
+We have to check each key=value of the object or provide searchable keys - It's going to be ugly, messy & slow.

 #### The Solution
-The `useSearchIndexer` hook will create a searchable index, balance the indexing & the key extraction using local queue. the hooks took 2 parameters, the first one is the state we want to index and the second is a options object.
+The `useSearchIndexer` hook will create a searchable index, balance the indexing & the key extraction using a local queue. the hooks took 2 parameters, the first one is the state we want to index and the second is an options object.

 Example of SearchIndexerOptions.
 DummyData is your Data interface
 ```ts